 B. The responding parent was given notice and an opportunity to be heard; a clear description of the legal and physical custody rights of each party is contained in this order;

 C. The country of habitual residence of the children is the United States of America.

 12. The parties herein agree that a Court Commissioner or Temporary Judge may sign this Stipulation and Order.

 13. The parties herein agree that a signature appearing via electronic transmission may have the same full force and effect as an original signature.

 APPROVED AS TO FORM AND CONTENT:

-Notice: Please contact child custody attorney, Colleen Sparks, to advise you of your rights upon an assessment of the facts in your case before using this agreement or signing an agreement in child custody mediation.
+Please contact child custody attorney Colleen Talkov to advise you of your rights upon an assessment of the facts in your case before using this agreement or signing an agreement in child custody mediation.